Ben Kirk: Return (2014)

 On 11 March 2014, it was announced that the character would be returning to Neighbours with Felix Mallard in the role.
 Ben came back to Erinsborough with Libby, and their return coincided with the Kennedy family's 20th anniversary on the show.
 Mallard said that his first impression of Ben was that he was "a pretty chilled-out country sort of kid, and he then comes to Erinsborough and gets into a bit of trouble..."
-Mallard reprised the role in July 2015, and Ben moved in with his grandparents Karl (Alan Fletcher) and Susan Kennedy (Jackie Woodburne) on Ramsay Street.
-Following several appearances as Ben during 2015, Mallard reprised the role on a permanent basis and Ben returned in March 2016.
+In 2015 producers decided to reintroduce Ben to the series independently of Libby, and Mallard reprised the role in July 2015.
+On-screen, Ben moved in with his grandparents Karl (Alan Fletcher) and Susan Kennedy (Jackie Woodburne) on Ramsay Street.
+Following a break to accommodate the end of his schooling, Mallard appeared on a permanent basis from March 2016.

 One of Ben's early storylines upon his 2015 return was dealing with the consequences of sending naked pictures to his ex-girlfriend, Emma.
 When Ben returned to Erinsborough, he was alone and distressed.
 Karl and Susan encouraged him to tell them what had happened, and Ben explained that he had broken up with his girlfriend.
 Ben then begged them to let him move in, as he needed to get away from Ballarat.
 Ben befriended their neighbour Tyler Brennan (Travis Burns) and they bonded over a dirt bike ride, which ended with Ben telling Tyler that he broke up with Emma as she posted naked pictures of him on her social media.

 Tyler supported Ben, who became "isolated" from everyone at Erinsborough High.
 Susan grew concerned after Ben deleted his social media account and skipped school, after receiving a text message from an old friend in Ballarat.
 Susan started to think that Ben might self-harm and forced Tyler to tell her the truth behind Ben's behaviour.
 Ben was "humiliated" when the pictures were leaked online and his classmates saw them.
 Susan tried to help Ben find a way to deal with his shame, but it was his teacher Brad Willis (Kip Gamblin) who suggested that he take control of the controversy.
 Ben filmed himself revealing the history behind the pictures and the guilt and shame he felt about the leak, before showing the video to his classmates.

 Once Ben had finally adjusted to living in Erinsborough, Karl wanted to bond with his grandson and was pleased when Ben joined him in playing the guitar.
 Karl believed Ben had inherited his musical talents and suggested they form a band.
 Ben was "secretly appalled" by the idea, especially after Karl revealed they would be playing a gig at a local nursing home.
 Ben did not want to hurt his grandfather's feelings, so he kept quiet as Karl named their band K-Squared.
 Ben later told Susan that he did not want to be a part of the band and she encouraged him to speak to Karl, but he was worried about breaking his heart.